PakonAges/Skyedge/Assets/Plugins/Fingers/Readme.txt

 Joystick:
 --------------------
 FingersJoystickScript is a great way to create a joystick.
 Please see DemoSceneJoystick and DemoScriptJoystick for examples.
-The joystick features distance limiting and power (moves further as joystick moves away from center).
+The joystick features distance limiting and power (moves further as joystick moves away from center), along with a follow speed to have the joystick follow the touch if it moves beyond the joystick bounds.

 The joystick now has a prefab!
 It must be placed under a Canvas.